Tham Luang cave rescue: Background and disappearance

 Tham Luang Nang Non is a karstic cave complex beneath Doi Nang Non, a mountain range on the border between Thailand and Myanmar.
-The system is 10 km long and has many deep recesses, narrow passages and tunnels winding under hundreds of metres of limestone strata.
-Since part of the cave system is seasonally flooded, a sign advising against entering the caves during the rainy season (July–November) is posted at the entrance.
+The cave system is 10 km long and has many deep recesses, narrow passages and tunnels winding under hundreds of metres of limestone strata.
+Since part of the system is seasonally flooded, a sign advising against entering the caves during the rainy season (July to November) is posted at the entrance.

-On Saturday 23 June 2018, a group of twelve boys aged between 11 and 16 from a local junior football team named the Wild Boars and their 25-year-old assistant coach, Ekkaphon Kanthawong, went missing after setting out to explore the cave.
-According to early news reports, they planned to have a birthday party in the cave after the football practice, and spent a significant sum of money on food, but they denied this in a news conference after the rescue.
-The team was stranded in the tunnels by sudden and continuous rainfall after they had entered the cave.
-They had to leave some food supplies behind when fleeing the rising water.
+On Saturday 23 June 2018, a group of 12 boys aged between 11 and 16, from a local junior football team named the Wild Boars, and their 25-year-old assistant coach, Ekkaphon Kanthawong, went missing after exploring the caves.
+According to early news reports, they planned to have a birthday party in the cave after the football practice and spent a significant sum of money on food, but they denied this in a news conference after the rescue.
+The team was stranded in the tunnels by sudden and continuous rainfall after they had entered the cave system.
+They were forced to leave some food supplies behind when fleeing the rising water.